ankaboot-source/leadminer/README.md

 ## How to run?

-To properly run Leadminer, make sure to follow the steps outlined below.
+To run Leadminer, follow these steps:

-### Supabase instance
+### Supabase instance:

-Before you can run Leadminer, You'll need a running Supabase instance.
-If you're going to production usage, it's recommended to use a self-hosted instance.
-However, for this setup, we'll utilize the Saas version.

-1- Create a Supabase account [here](https://supabase.com/dashboard/sign-up) and create a project
+- Create a Supabase account [here](https://supabase.com/dashboard/sign-up) and create a project.

-After creating the project, obtain the following three values from your dashboard.
-These will be used to set up Leadminer:
+- Obtain the following three values from your dashboard:

-- **Project URL:** This can be found under Settings -> API in a section called "Project URL."
+  - **Project URL**: Found under Settings -> API in the "Project URL" section.
-- **Project API key:** This can be found under Settings -> API in a section called "Project API keys."
-There are two secrets; use the one called `service_role`.
+  - **Project API key**: Found under Settings -> API in the "Project API keys" section.
+Use the `service_role` secret.
-- **Postgres Connection string:** This can be found under Settings -> Database in a section called "Connection string."
-Select the URI options.
+  - **Postgres Connection string**: Found under Settings -> Database in the "Connection string" section.
+Select the URI option.

-### Configure OAuth
+### Configure OAuth:

-Leadminer relies on OAuth for authenticating users and authorizing access to their email boxes.

-1- Enable third-party providers in your Supabase dashboard.
-Refer to this [section](https://supabase.com/docs/guides/auth#configure-third-party-providers) for instructions.
+- Enable third-party providers in your Supabase dashboard.
+Refer to the [documentation](https://supabase.com/docs/guides/auth#configure-third-party-providers) for instructions.

-2- Create a third-party provider OAuth app.
-Under the "Social Auth" section, select the provider you want to configure and follow the  provided [instructions](https://supabase.com/docs/guides/auth#providers).
+- Create a third-party provider OAuth app:
+  - Under the "Social Auth" section, select the provider you want to configure and follow the provided [instructions](https://supabase.com/docs/guides/auth#providers).

-3 - After successfully creating an OAuth app, go to your OAuth app dashboard and add the following URI under a section called REDIRECT URI's : `http://<Your backend api>/api/imap/mine/sources/<ProviderName>/callback`.
+  - After creating an OAuth app, go to your app dashboard and add the following URI under the "REDIRECT URI's" section: `http://<Your backend api>/api/imap/mine/sources/<ProviderName>/callback`.

-> We currently only support Google and Azure as third-party OAuth providers.
-Therefore:
+> **Note:** Currently, Leadminer only supports Google and Azure as third-party OAuth providers.
+Use "google" for the "ProviderName" if integrating Google OAuth and "azure" if integrating Azure.
->
-> -  if you are integrating Google OAuth,  "ProviderName" should be "google".
-> - If you are integrating Azure, "ProviderName" should be "azure".

 ### Run using docker-compose